Acidmanic/PactDoc/Readme.md

 If you're working with a remote repository, you probably need to authenticate. so you should use --user and --pass to provide authentication information.
 If your using github or gitlab cicds, you can put your password in an environment variable, then use that variable (ex. $MY_PASSWORD) in the script.
 When we put the documentation inside a wiki, the wiki itself might not be completely dedicated to Api documentations.
 Then we might need to put all the generated api documentations inside a sub directory.
 This is wat the --apis-sub-dir does.
 In the above example, all documents will be put inside the Api sub directory of the wiki.

-| __Note:__ For CreateMarkdownWiki command and for UpdateWiki command, you __DONT__ necessarily __HAVE TO__ deal with creating a library and pluging it into the command.
+| __Note:__ For GenerateWiki command and for UpdateWiki command, you __DONT__ necessarily __HAVE TO__ deal with creating a library and pluging it into the command.
 Unless you want to alter the wiki structure and extract more informations from the PACT contracts.
 |